kowalczewski/Bike/README.md

 - 0.38375 (without "no time travel" condition)
 - 0.42582 (with "no time travel" condition)

-By "no time travel" condition I mean one of the requirements of the competition 'Your model should only use information which was available prior to the time for which it is forecasting.'
+By "no time travel" (NTT) condition I mean one of the requirements of the competition:
+"Your model should only use information which was available prior to the time for which it is forecasting."

 Battlefield log:
 - 'count' together: 0.47254